MSD-IRIMAS/reachy_mirror/README.md

 ```

 ```
-Mirror the movement of the arms of the person in front of the robot
+Mirror the movement of the arms of the person in front of the robot.

 positional arguments:
-  ip              reachy's IP adress
+  ip              reachy's IP adress.

 options:
-  -h, --help      Show this help message and exit
+  -h, --help      Show this help message and exit.
-  -m, --mirrored  Disable the mirror effet (with this flag, mooving the left arm will moove the robot's left arm instead of the right arm)
+  -m, --mirrored  Disable the mirror effet (with this flag, mooving the left arm will moove the robot's left arm. instead of the right arm)
-  -d, --debug     Activate debug mode (run localy and uses the PC webcam)
+  -d, --debug     Activate debug mode. (run localy and uses the PC webcam)

-To exit the program when running, press q
+To exit the program when running, press q.
 ```

 ### To quit the program, press q